richb-hanover/OpenWrt/README.md

-In addition, **bandwidthd** must be configured to collect packets that pass _through_ the router, while ignoring traffic sent directly to or from it.
+In addition, **bandwidthd** must be configured to collect packets that pass _through_ the router, while ignoring traffic sent directly _to or from_ it.
-To do this, use this command to get info from the network interface.
+To do this, use this command to get info about the network interface.

 ```
 ifconfig `uci get bandwidthd.@bandwidthd[0].dev`